AdobeDocs/app-builder/src/pages/guides/development/index.md

 - there are no activation records
 - logs cannot be forwarded

+## State-lib and Files-lib usage

 There are also differences in what your actions can do in either case.
-`aio app run`

-## State-lib and Files-lib usage

 The storage libraries have security restrictions limiting calls from outside of Runtime actions.
-This means if your action needs either state/files libs, it will fail with `aio app dev`
+This means if your action needs either state/files libs, it will fail with `aio app dev`.
+Third party apis may have similar restrictions.

 ## Debugging